mjeanmar/mdi-basic-training/_docs/code-editor.md

 the best experience integrating with others if you use it.
 It is the most common editor in use today.

-> Students working the MDI project are exected to use VS Code.
+> Students working on the MDI project are expected to use VS Code.

 ### Install VS Code